6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 The Campground Store offers snacks or drinks if needed as well as soft-serve ice cream for the kiddos.

-Day 4 Alternative to biking (or in addition to biking): Hike to the John Oliver Cabin
+Day 4 Alternative to Biking (or in addition to biking)- Hike to the John Oliver Cabin

 If you can’t make it on a Wednesday to bike the Cades Cove, then park at Cades Cove Picnic Area and hike the Rich Mountain Trail to the John Oliver Cabin to get a taste of the cove without getting stuck in traffic.
+See our Easy Hikes In The Smokies With Kids for details.

-Day 5- Great Smoky Mountains Itinerary: River Tubing & Tuckaleechee Caverns
+Day 5- River Tubing and Tuckaleechee Caverns

-Overview– No summer trip to the Smokies is complete without a day tubing on the river.
+No summer trip to the Smokies is complete without a day tubing on the river.
 In the afternoon, cool off in the Tuckaleechee Caverns.
-Both of these activities take place in the heart of Townsend, so you will be close to a choice of restaurants and facilities.

 Day 5- Tubing the Little River